COVID-19 - NHS Dental and NHS Orthodontic Provision

 General Dental Services are provided under the National Health Service and comprise of examinations (check-ups) and all the necessary treatment required to have and maintain a healthy mouth.

 The NHS Dental Practices are listed below with an indication of which practices are currently accepting new NHS patients (if a practice is indicated as taking on new NHS patients you may contact them direct to be added as their NHS patient).
-In the event no practices are showing has having NHS availability and you wish to join one of these practices, please contact Dental@gov.im with your name, address, contact email and telephone number and you will be added to the allocation list held by Primary Care Services.
+In the event no practices are showing has having NHS availability and you wish to join one of these practices, please contact Dental@gov.im with your name, date of birth, address, contact email and telephone number and you will be added to the allocation list held by Primary Care Services.
 You may also specify if there is a particular area or practice you’d prefer to be allocated to.
 Once practices are able to take on further NHS patients you will be contacted accordingly.
 Please note that if you wish for family members to also be allocated a place you must also list their details within the email.

 If you are not already allocated to a dental practice you do have access to the Department's Community Dental Service at the Central Community Health Centre, Westmoreland Road, Douglas.
 If you have any pain, bleeding or swelling please contact +44 1624 642785 to arrange an emergency appointment on Monday to Thursday, 8.30am to 4.30pm and Friday 8.30am to 4pm.